saxonmahar/Padal_Game_Analytics/README.md

 ### Ball Tracking

-**Where I started:** EMA (Exponential Moving Average) smoothing with a simple "hold last position for 8 frames" approach during occlusion.
+**Where I started:** Simple position smoothing — blend the new position with the old one each frame, and if the ball disappears, just hold the last known position for a few frames.

-**The problem:** EMA just blends old and new positions.
-It has no model of motion.
-During occlusion it holds the last position, which is wrong — the ball is still moving.
-And noisy detections from HSV false positives were throwing off the trajectory.
+**The problem:** That approach has no idea the ball is actually moving.
+If the ball disappears behind a player, holding the last position is just wrong — the ball kept going.
+And noisy detections from HSV false positives were jumping the position around randomly.

-**What I implemented:** A 2D Kalman filter.
-The state vector is `[x, y, vx, vy]` — position and velocity.
-Each frame it predicts where the ball should be based on its current velocity, then blends that prediction with the actual detection.
-During occlusion it predicts using velocity instead of holding the last position.
-Noisy detections get weighted against the predicted trajectory, so false positives have less impact.
+**What I implemented:** A Kalman filter.
+It tracks both position and velocity, so when the ball disappears it predicts where it should be based on how fast it was moving.
+When a detection comes back, it blends the prediction with the actual measurement.
+Noisy detections get pulled toward the predicted trajectory instead of accepted blindly.

-The key tuning parameter is measurement noise `R=8.0`.
-Lower R means trust the detector more (responsive but noisy).
-Higher R means trust the model more (smooth but laggy).
-8.0 is a balanced middle ground for padel ball speed.
+The main tuning knob is measurement noise — how much to trust the detector vs the prediction.
+Too high and it's smooth but slow to react.
+Too low and it follows every noisy detection.
+I settled on a value that keeps velocity responsive enough for shot detection without being too jittery.

 ---